sinclairzx81/hammer/readme.md

 ```bash
 $ hammer task start
 ```
-Additional functionality for building and processing of assets can be written or installed from `npm`.
+The `file`, `folder`, `shell` and `watch` utilities are well documented and should be fairly easy to understand.
+Additional functionality for building and processing assets can be written or installed from `npm`.

-## Linking
+## Libraries

 It is common to want to move shared library code outside the main application tree into a `libs` directory.
 This is typical in scenarios where shared library code may need to be published or reused for a number of applications local to the project.
 Hammer provides support for this by way of `tsconfig.json` configuration.